An energy-resolved atomic scanning probe: Introduction

 The density of states is ubiquitous in classical and quantum physics, as it quantifies the energy distribution of available states.
-The local density of states (LDOS), in particular, gives the available states at position $\mathbf{r}$ and frequency $\omega$ according to~\cite{Hedin70}
+In particular, the \emph{local} density of states (LDOS) gives the available states at position $\mathbf{r}$ and frequency $\omega$,

-Here, $|\phi_n\rangle$ is the $n$-th eigenfunction of the full Hamiltonian with eigenvalue $\omega_n$.
-Spectroscopic means allow for the measurement of the density of states over the entirety of a system's energy spectrum, but do not generally provide spatial resolution.
-Scanning probes, though, measure the LDOS at the position of the probe tip, but do not have access to the whole spectrum.